2. Blood sampling

 4. Laboratory blood analysis

-As soon as the patient’s payment has been identified, the patient’s blood sample is analysed using a special method.
+As soon as the patient’s payment has been identified, the corresponding blood sample is analysed using a special method.
+The laboratory subsequently sends the result to the patient’s doctor, usually within 5 working days upon receipt of payment.

 1. Blood sample processing